HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 Currently, NCPDP has approved the field Sex Assigned at Birth that will be used as an optional field in the event the Sex Assigned at Birth (if present) differs from the current XML element Gender.
 For example, the Sex Assigned at Birth could be “Male” with the Gender field “Female”.

 Note: The NCPDP Gender Transition Task Group determined the Conditional Gender Code (C08- 4T), and Purchaser Gender Code (595-YY) were not applicable to patient matching.
 There was also an added element of “Reproductive Potential”.

+### SNOMED International
+[SNOMED International](https://www.snomed.org) produces and maintains SNOMED CT, a globally recognized and used terminology standard for electronic health data.
+In 2021, a group of subject matter experts were gathered to participate in a Sex and Gender Clinical Project Group to provide advice on sex and gender terminology requirements for health record data.
+The group was closed in May 2021, pending the results of the ISO TC215 (Health Informatics) WG3.

+As a consensus standard that strives to align with international standards groups working in the same domain, SNOMED International will participate with ISO TC215 WG3 in their efforts in this domain to ensure international alignment.

+SNOMED International recognizes that there may be omissions, outdated or erroneous content in the disorders and procedure hierarchies related to sex and gender in SNOMED CT and encourages submissions of content requests for change through the appropriate National Release Centers (NRCs).

 ### X12
 [X12](https://x12.org) is an ANSI-accredited Standards Developer (ASD) that develops and maintains business-to-business